 Mitch Daniels (14:18):

-Well, you have been an articulate advocate in what an admittedly new environment that we've just been discussing of an historically important concept fusion.
-When you use the term these days, and when you think about the best way to defend liberty and to resist the impositions of those who would use government, every other tool to tell the rest of us how to live.
+Well, you have been an articulate advocate in an admittedly new environment, that we've just been discussing, of a historically important concept, fusionism.
+When do you use the term these days, and when do you think about the best way to defend liberty and to resist the impositions of those who would use government and every other tool to tell the rest of us how to live?
 When you use the term today, is it precisely the same one?
-Are you talking about the same elements fusing as Frank Meyer was all those years ago?
-Or is it something you have updated to the current day?
+Are you talking about the same elements fusing as Frank Meyer was all those years ago, or is it something you have updated to the current day?

 Stephanie Slade (15:10):